 Description: Thallus crustose, episubstratic, rather thin, verrucose or subareolate, smooth, greenish grey when fresh, assuming a brownish tinge in the herbarium.
 Apothecia sessile, short-cylindrical or lenticular, 0.3-0.7 mm across, 0.3-0.4 mm high, with a black, flattened mazaedium and a slightly pruinose margin.
 Proper exciple 40-140 µm thick laterally, expanded at the base up to 380 µm, of dark brown, sclerotized hyphae; hypothecium 110-140 µm thick, of periclinally arranged, sclerotized hyphae.
 Asci cylindrical, formed singly from hooked ascogenous hyphae, persisting until the spores are nearly ripe, with uniseriately arranged spores.
 Ascospores 1-septate, clearly constricted at septum, dark brown, ellipsoid, 12-17 x 7.5-10 µm, the wall at first smooth, later with cracks delimiting irregular polygonal areas.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC-, P-.
 Chemistry: placodiolic acid and three unidentified substances.

-Note: a mainly cool-temperate to southern boreal-montane lichen found on ancient boles of conifers in semi-natural montane forests, often on basal parts of trunks, mostly on old Abies, much more rarely on lignum; to be looked for further in the Alps.
+Note: a mainly cool-temperate to southern boreal-montane lichen found on ancient boles of conifers in semi-natural montane forests, often on basal parts of trunks, mostly on old Abies, much more rarely on lignum, from the Alps to the mountains of Southern Italy.
 It is included in the Italian red list of epiphytic lichens as “Endangered” (Nascimbene & al. 2013c).

 Growth form: Crustose